TobiasKrantz/goz/README.md

-# goz
+# GoZ Parser and Serializer.

-ZBrush GoZ file format parser and serializer.
+Here are functions for writing and reading Zbrush GoZ files.